dnth/dnth.github.io/content/blog/microsense_a_deep_learning_powered_cell_counting_app_with_flutter/index.md

 #### Local Inference
 Inference on a local machine
 {{< figure_resizing src="inference.png" >}}

+Figure illustrates the raw detection of cells from microscope image.
+The model is a RetinaNet with a ResNet50 backbone trained using [IceVision](https://github.com/airctic/icevision).
+{{< figure_resizing src="detection.png" >}}

 ### Hosting model on Hugging Face Spaces
 Deploying a large deep learning model on mobile may not be the most effective way.